The Best Psychotherapy Training Courses in Australia

 Wrapping it Up

-To comply with the new PACFA psychotherapy training standards for registration as a Psychotherapist, students in some of the above courses may need to have additional hours of personal psychotherapy and possibly undertake additional supervised client psychotherapy hours.
+To comply with the PACFA College of Psychotherapy entry requirements for membership as a Registered Clinical Psychotherapist, students in some of the above courses may need to have additional hours of personal psychotherapy and possibly undertake additional supervised client psychotherapy hours.
 All of the training courses require prior study in a related field before commencing the psychotherapy training.
 Not all of the courses lead to registration with PACFA upon completion; however, if a student is already eligible for PACFA registration due to undergraduate studies, this will be less of a concern.

 If you are interested in studying psychotherapy, I hope you have found this blog helpful.
-I encourage you to reach out to the training institution that has captured your heart to find out more about what it might take for you to gain accreditation as a psychotherapist.
+I encourage you to reach out to the training institution that has captured your heart to find out more about what it might take for you to gain membership as a Registered Clinical Psychotherapist.
 I know I will!

-Calling all counsellors and psychotherapists – come and join your colleagues at Opening the Door on Private Practice Facebook Group.
+Interested in learning more about psychotherapy in Australia?
+Come and join your colleagues at Psychotherapy in Australia and Opening the Door on Private Practice Facebook groups.

 Karen Bieman